Capitals’ January woes continue with a loss at home to Sharks

-“We got a lot of great, talented players that expect to score when they are seeing opportunities,” veteran defenseman John Carlson said.
+“We got a lot of great, talented players that expect to score when they are seeing opportunities,” defenseman John Carlson said.
 “It has got to switch at some point.
 I don’t think anybody expects this to go on forever, but it’s tough.
 It’s tough as a player.”

-Washington (23-12-9) entered the third period down, 2-0, but got an instant jolt when Daniel Sprong cut the Sharks’ lead in the half only 14 seconds into the period when he beat Sharks goaltender James Reimer on the short side.
+Washington (23-12-9) entered the third period down 2-0 but got a jolt when Daniel Sprong cut the Sharks’ lead in half only 14 seconds into the period when he beat Sharks goaltender James Reimer on the short side.
 It ended a five-period goal-less streak for the Capitals.

 The Capitals had a handful of chances to equalize, but Reimer had no more hiccups to aid the home team’s cause.
 Jonathan Dahlen gave San Jose (22-19-2) a 3-1 lead with 3:09 left before an empty-netter in the final seconds accounted for the final margin.